capstanlqc/OmegaT_ticket1565_segment_uniqID_PoC/README.md

-# OmegaT ticket 1565 (segment unique IDs) -- a proof of concept
+# OmegaT ticket 1565: segment unique IDs -- PoC

 I have created a little mockup in Python to show the results of three different approaches to produce segment IDs in OmegaT.